 Marc Agronin, MD

 A 2011 feature article in the New York Times described Marc Agronin, MD as "a rare breed even in Florida, which has the highest proportion of people older than 65."
 This award-winning doctor and author is one of only 17 board-certified geriatric psychiatrists in all of Florida.
 The wealth of knowledge and experience is recorded in his acclaimed book "How We Age: A Doctor's Journey into the Heart of Growing Old," a book that the Economist magazine praised as optimistic, heartwarming and even mystical.
-Dr. Agronin's work and perspective on aging have been featured on numerous shows including NBC's Today Show and National Public Radio's "Talk of the Nation.
+Dr. Agronin's work has been featured on numerous shows including NBC's Today Show and National Public Radio's "Talk of the Nation.
 Dr. Agronin brings his warmth, wisdom and sense of humanity to his talks on what it means to grow old and how we all have unimaginable potential not in spite of age, but because of it.

 Fee: Call For Quote